pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 <div class="cloud-prologue-aws"></div>
 <div class="mt">
 {{% md %}}

-For **users**, we create an `admins` role for cluster administrators with root privileges, and a limited scope `devs` role for general purpose execution of workloads.
-Both roles will be tied into Kubernetes RBAC.
+For **users**, we created an `admins` role for cluster administrators with root privileges, and a limited scope `devs` role for general purpose execution of workloads.
+Both roles will be tied into Kubernetes RBAC in [Configure Access Control][crosswalk-configure-access].

-For **worker nodes**, we create separate roles for a few typical classes of worker node groups: a standard pool of nodes, and a performant pool of nodes that differ by instance type.
+For **worker nodes**, we created separate roles for a few typical classes of worker node groups: a standard pool of nodes, and a performant pool of nodes that differ by instance type.